DeltaRCM/pyDeltaRCM/docs/source/info/outputfile.rst

 Model Metadata
 --------------
-In addition to the grid coordinates, model metadata is saved as a group of 1-D arrays (vectors).
-The values that are saved as metadata are the the following:
+In addition to the grid coordinates, model metadata is saved as a group of 1-D arrays (vectors) and 0-D arrays (floats and integers).
+The values that are saved as metadata are the following:

 - Length of the land surface: `L0`
 - Width of the inlet channel: `N0`